olivermicke/marder/README.md

 ### Blocks

 Blocks are wrapped by braces.
 While they have their own scope, they can read and mutate their parents' scope (including global scope).
-Local scope has precedence over parent/global scope when a variable name is ambigious.
+Local scope has precedence over parent/global scope when referring to an ambiguous variable name.

     {
       let foo = "outer scope";